wjmc232/IT-302/content/introduction.md

 draft: false
 ---
 Hi, a little information about myself is I go to the University of Kentucky, I am getting my major in ICT and my minor in business.
 I am getting married this fall, and I have a twin brother that is also in the ICT program.
+I have always had a interest in computers, so over the summer i built a computer and enjoyed the entire process of building it.

 Favorite games
 ==============